SalvoSamba01/Traffic-Signs-Detection/README.md

 The Traffic Sign Detection app is a graphical user interface (GUI) built with Tkinter, designed for traffic sign detection using YOLOv10.
 This application allows you to:

-- **Load and Display Images**: You can load images of traffic signs, which will be displayed along with their ground truth annotations.
+- **Load and Display Images**: You can load images of traffic signs, which will be displayed along with their ground truth annotations (please use the utility script "*printGroundTruthAnnotation.py* in order to generate ground truth images for your dataset".
+The ground-truth images for GTSDB and TrafficSign are already in the "*datasets*" folder).
 - **Predict Traffic Signs**: The application uses YOLOv10 models to make predictions on the loaded images and display the results.
 - **Visualize Predictions**: Predictions are shown alongside the original image and the ground truth annotations.
 The results include bounding boxes and class labels.